Mafic: Rocks

 When applied to rocks, the term mafic is used primarily as a field term to describe dark-colored igneous rocks.
 The term is not used as a rock classification in the IUGS classification scheme.
 Mafic rocks are sometimes more precisely defined as igneous rocks with a high proportion of pyroxene and olivine, so that their color index (the volume fraction of dark mafic minerals) is between 50 and 90.
 Most mafic volcanic rocks are more precisely classified as basalts.

 Chemically, mafic rocks are sometimes defined as rocks with a silica content between 45 and 55 wt%, corresponding to the silica content of basalt in the TAS classification.
-Such rocks are enriched in iron, magnesium and calcium and typically dark in color.
+Such rocks are enriched in iron, magnesium, and calcium and typically dark in color.
 In contrast, the felsic rocks are typically light in color and enriched in aluminium and silicon along with potassium and sodium.
-The mafic rocks also typically have a higher density than felsic rocks.
+Mafic rocks also typically have a higher density than felsic rocks.
 The term roughly corresponds to the older basic rock class.

+Geological significance

+An ʻaʻā flow from Mauna Loa (a volcano in Hawaii), composed of mafic magma.

+Mafic rocks are a major component of Earth's crust and are closely linked to processes happening within the mantle.
+They form primarily through the partial melting of mantle peridotite and provide insight into mantle composition and melt generation.
+Basalt, the most common mafic igneous rock, is produced at mid-ocean ridges by decompression melting of upwelling mantle material and constitutes a majority of oceanic crust.

 Upon eruption, mafic lava has less viscosity than felsic lava, due to the lower silica content in mafic magma.
 Water and other volatiles can more easily and gradually escape from mafic lava.
 As a result, eruptions of volcanoes made of mafic lavas are less explosive than felsic-lava eruptions.